360CVGroup/RefVTON/README.md

--  **An End-To-End virtual try-on model:** Can function either as an inpainting model for placing the target clothing into masked areas, or as a direct garment transfer onto the human body.
+- **End-to-End Virtual Try-On Model:**  Adapted from [Flux-Kontext](https://github.com/huggingface/diffusers/tree/main/src/diffusers/pipelines/flux), our model can operate either as an inpainting system that transfer target garments into masked regions or as a direct garment-transfer model that applies the clothing onto the human body.

--  **Using Reference Image To Enhance the Try-on Performance:** To emulate human attention on the overall wearing effect rather than the garment itself when shopping online, our model allows using images of a model wearing the target clothing as input, thereby better preserving its material texture and design details.
+- **Reference-Guided Try-On for Enhanced Realism:**  To reflect users’ preference for realistic wearing effects rather than isolated garment appearance in online shopping, our model supports using reference images of a person wearing the target clothing.
+This enables better preservation of material textures and fine design details.

--  **Improved Performance** Our model achieves state-of-the-art performance on public benchmarks and demonstrates strong generalization ability to in-the-wild inputs.
+- **Improved Performance:**  Our model achieves state-of-the-art results on public benchmarks and demonstrates strong generalization to in-the-wild inputs.